AliaksandrTsimokhau/aws-mentoring/materials/05_storage_services/Readme.md

 ## Your goals

-- Know difference between following storage types: block, file, object.
-Which AWS services are related to each type?

 - Understand what AWS Elastic Block Storage is used for, know it’s volume types

 - Explain EBS encryption, migration, monitoring and snapshotting, lifecycle manager

-- Know the difference between EBS and EC2 Instance store

 - Understand AWS EFS and its storage classes

 - Know AWS EFS/EFx features and use-cases